maximlt/guide_script_to_command_line/README.md

 - easier to reuse both as a command line tool (better interactive doc) and a library (it can be imported)
 - easier to distribute (we're not far from being able to upload it on PyPi!)

 ## But!
-There's still a long way to go...
+There's still a long way to go :running: ...

 We could add:
-- better input data cheking
+- some sort of input data validation
 - tests
-- and millions of other things to make it an advanced progam
+- and millions of other things to make it an advanced package

-If this piece of code isn't something too serious (let's say we use it instead of firing Excel and doing the whole process manually), this is already good enough!
+If this piece of code isn't something too serious (let's say we use it instead of firing Excel and doing some horrible things manually), this is already a great job!